 - create a “San Jose College Promise” with San Jose City, Evergreen, and West Valley Colleges to eliminate the cost of tuition, fees, and books for 1,600 low-income students;

-- protect open space and undeveloped hillside from sprawling development, with the help of an environmental coalition that was outspent on its ballot measure by $6 million;
+- protect open space and undeveloped hillside from developers’ efforts to develop it, as part of an environmental coalition that was outspent on its ballot measure by developers by $6 million;

 - craft San Jose’s “Smart City Vision,” forging partnerships with the tech community to leverage technology and data to improve safety and services, with the ambition of making San José the most innovative city in America.

-Sam and his wife, Jessica, live in the Northside neighborhood, north of Downtown, within blocks of Jessica’s childhood home, where Sam’s father also grew up, and where Sam’s grandparents operated a neighborhood grocery store.
-Sam descended from Sicilian and Irish immigrants, as well as from the first Mexican settlers in the Bay Area.
+Sam and his wife, Jessica, live in the Northside neighborhood, north of Downtown.
+They live within blocks of Jessica’s childhood home, the home of three of Sam’s grandparents, and the neighborhood grocery store that Sam’s grandparents owned and operated in the

 Since Mayor Sam Liccardo took office in 2015, San Jose has thrived.
 In his very first year, Sam settled intense battles over pension reform with 11 unions, saving taxpayers $3 billion over the next three decades and enabling the restoration of San Jose’s police force.
 Since then, he has led the most successful period of economic growth in the City’s history, announcing major expansions from employers like Adobe, Apple, Broadcom, Google.
 Sam has also implemented innovative approaches to reduce homelessness—such as converting motels, expanding work-first programs, and building “tiny home” villages—while working with community partners to house more than 1,000 homeless veterans.